Ashit-10/channel_chat_blocker_bot/README.md

 - Add me to group , give admin rights (for ban and delete messages atleast) and /start to enable/activate me

-- /approvechat <tag to message/channel id> :-
+- /approvechat <tag to message/channel username or id> :-
    to approve your Channel id (so that you can chat through your channel)

 - /disapprovechat <tag to message/channel id> :-